sebastian-sampayo/Kidnapped-Vehicle-Project-Udacity/README.md

 # Kidnapped Vehicle Project

-In this project I implement a Particle Filter to localize an autonomous driving car.
+In this project I implemented a Particle Filter to localize an autonomous driving car.
 The code is written in C++, because this language provides great performance in terms of memory and speed.
 This work is part of the Self-Driving Car Engineer Nanodegree Program.

 ## Project Introduction
-"Your robot has been kidnapped and transported to a new location!
+*Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data."
+At each time step your filter will also get observation and control data.*

 ---